tommot2009/USB-Rubber-Ducky-Passwordfun/README.md

 USB Rubber Ducky Password from Chrome and email txt file to a gmail and delete the file.

+Target: Windows 7 and Windows 8 and Windown 8.1

 This payload:

 1. Downloads appropriate ChromePass version via http (I used mediafire)